The Kindergarten Program

 Niagara Catholic welcomes you and your child to our Kindergarten Program.
 This is a two-year program for students who are four and five years old.
 The Board is committed to providing young children with a faith-filled program that is rich in literacy and numeracy, and which offers many opportunities that respect their individual needs.
 Giving students a strong start on their learning will improve their reading, writing and math skills, and provide a smoother transition to Grade 1.
 Niagara Catholic recognizes and encourages the important involvement of your family as you are your child’s first and most important teacher, and we strive to strengthen the home, school, and Church connection.

-We’re really looking forward to your visit on November 23!
-Plan ahead and fill in the registration form, application for school support and the Niagara Catholic school assessment lease forms online in advance, then simply print and bring them with you.
+We have registration open houses at our Catholic elementary schools in November and February , however registration is always available at a Niagara Catholic school.
+Stop by a school at your convenience to chat with a school principal or register online.
+You can also fill in an application for school support and the Niagara Catholic school assessment lease forms online in advance, then simply print and bring them with you.
 Jump to the admission section here.

 Celebrating the Wonders of God